 There are very few limitations to OLED.
 Some of them are as follows:

-• The lifespan of OLEDs is much shorter as compared to LCD, LED and PDP display technologies.
+- OLEDs’ lifespan is much shorter than LCD, LED and PDP display technologies.

 What are AMOLED displays?

 AMOLED offers no restriction on the size of the display.
-The power consumption of AMOLED is much less than other display technologies.
-The AMOLED provides incredible performance.
-It is thinner, lighter, and more flexible than any other display technology like LED, or LCD technology.
+Its power consumption is much less than that of other display technologies.
+AMOLED provides incredible performance.
+It is thinner, lighter, and more flexible than any other display technology, such as LED or LCD.

 Also Read: Here’s How to Use Bitmoji in All OnePlus Phones

-The AMOLED display is widely used in mobiles, laptops, and televisions as it offers excellent performance.
+The AMOLED display is widely used in mobiles, laptops, and televisions because it performs well.
 Therefore, SAMSUNG has introduced AMOLED displays in almost every product.
 For example, Full HD Super AMOLED in Samsung Galaxy S4 and Samsung Galaxy Note 3, Super AMOLED in Samsung Galaxy S3, HD Super AMOLED in Samsung Galaxy Note, and HD Super AMOLED Plus in Samsung Galaxy S3.
 Apart from this, it is also used in creating the following:

 Advantages of AMOLED